Renumics/renumics-rag/README.md

 AZURE_OPENAI_ENDPOINT="Your Azure OpenAI endpoint"
 ```

-If you are going to use Hugging Face models, you don't need `.env` file.
+If you are using Hugging Face models, a `.env` file is not necessary.

-Navigate to [settings file](./settings.yaml) and adjust parameters if needed.
+Modify parameters if desired in the [settings file](./settings.yaml).

-> Note: you can create multiple settings files and switch between them by setting `RAG_SETTINGS` environment variable.
+> Note: you can create different settings files and toggle between them by setting the `RAG_SETTINGS` environment variable.

 ## Usage

-Create folder `data/docs` in the project folder and place your documents in there (recursive folder structure is supported).
+Create a new `data/docs` directory within the project and place your documents in there (recursive directories are supported).

-> Note: at the moment only HTML files are supported for indexing but it can be adjusted in the [create-db](assistant/cli/create_db.py) script.
+> Note: at the moment, only HTML files can be indexed but it can be adjusted in the [create-db](assistant/cli/create_db.py) script.

-First step is to index your documents.
-To do it, execute the following command:
+Begin the process by indexing your documents.
+Execute the following command:

 ```shell
 create-db
 ```

-It should create `db-docs` folder in the project with indexed documents inside.
-To index new documents, use `--exist-ok` and `--on-match` flags (run `create-db --help` to see more).
+This will create a `db-docs` directory within the project consisting of indexed documents.
+To index additional documents, use the `--exist-ok` and `--on-match` flags (refer to `create-db --help` for more information).

-Now you can use the indexed documents to answer your questions.
+Now, you can leverage the indexed documents to answer questions.

 To only retrieve relevant documents: